 Effectiveness

 Many studies indicate that properly designed green roofs are highly effective in intercepting and retaining at least 40% of annual precipitation (e.g., DiNardo, 2003).
 Green roofs reduce peak discharge rates by retaining runoff and creating longer flow paths.
 Research indicates that peak flow rates are reduced by 50% to 90% compared to conventional roofs, and that peak discharges are delayed by an hour or more.
 The main mechanism for peak rate reduction appears to be the depth of the soil media rather than the plants (Forrester, 2007).

 Fewer studies have evaluated the water quality of the effluent discharged from green roofs.
 Berndtsson (2006) indicates that, except for nitrogen, vegetated roofs behave as a source of contaminants.
 He indicates that while effluent from a green roof contains lower concentrations than those normally found in urban runoff, some metals appear in concentrations that would correspond to moderately polluted natural waters.
 In addition, the runoff often contains phosphate-phosphorus.
 Moran (2003) investigated nutrient runoff from a green roof in North Carolina and found that phosphorus increased in the runoff.
 For this reason, the runoff from green roofs should not be

-discharged to nutrient-impaired surface waters.
-If using green roofs in such circumstances, treat the rooftop overflow discharge to remove nutrients prior to discharge to the surface water.
-Because total phosphorus binds up in most soils, it is preferable to direct the overflow to a stormwater exfiltration treatment system, rather than a surface water body.
+discharged to nutrient-impaired Surface Waters.
+If using green roofs in such circumstances, treat the rooftop overflow discharge to remove nutrients prior to discharge to the Surface Water.
+Because total phosphorus binds up in most soils, it is preferable to direct the overflow to a stormwater exfiltration treatment system, rather than a Surface Water body.

 Green roofs lower heating and cooling costs, because the trapped air in the underdrain layer and in the root layer help to insulate the roof of the building.
 During summer, sunlight drives evaporation and plant growth, instead of heating the roof surface.
 During winter, a green roof can reduce heat loss by 25% or more.